mitwelten/mitwelten-iot-hardware-poc/RaspberryPi/APGateway/README.md

     ```
     $ ssh pi@raspberrypi.local
     ```

+On the Pi
-- On the Pi, change the password with
+- Change the password with
     ```
     $ passwd
     ```